24 migrant labourers killed, 36 injured in truck collision in Uttar Pradesh

 At least 24 migrant workers were killed and 36 injured when a trailer rammed into a stationary truck, both carrying passengers, on a highway near Auraiya in Uttar Pradesh in the early hours of Saturday.
 Some of the workers coming from Delhi had stopped for tea when the accident occurred between 3 am and 3.30 am on the Auraiya-Kanpur Dehat stretch of National Highway 19, police said.
 The impact of the collision, the latest in a series of road tragedies involving migrant workers returning to their villages, was so huge that both vehicles overturned and fell into a ditch.

-"The accident took place when some labourers travelling on the truck (coming from Delhi) halted on the Auraiya-Kanpur Dehat Road to have tea at a local shop.
-At this point of time, a truck coming from Rajasthan hit the stationary vehicle," Inspector General, Kanpur, Mohit Agarwal told PTI over the phone.
-Of the 36 injured, 14 have serious injuries and have been admitted to a hospital in Saifai (in Etawah district) while 22 have been hospitalised in Auraiya, about 400 km from New Delhi and 200 km from the state capital Lucknow, he said.
+"The accident took place when some laborers traveling on the truck (coming from Delhi) halted on the Auraiya-Kanpur Dehat Road to have tea at a local shop.
+At this point in time, a truck coming from Rajasthan hit the stationary vehicle," Inspector General, Kanpur, Mohit Agarwal told PTI over the phone.
+Of the 36 injured, 14 have serious injuries and have been admitted to a hospital in Saifai (in Etawah district) while 22 have been hospitalized in Auraiya, about 400 km from New Delhi and 200 km from the state capital Lucknow, he said.
 Expressing his condolences, Prime Minister Narendra Modi described the accident as "very tragic".
 "The government is carrying out relief work in full swing," the prime minister tweeted.

 ALSO READ